Let's climb back up the rabbit hole.

 Language and technology make ideas perceivable to bodily senses: shareable memes.

-Memes mediate minds together into inter-subjective networks.
+Memes mediate minds together into inter-subjective networks, or cultures.
 Here, ideas can develop in open-source fashion.

 As memes, ideas are no longer constrained to one mind but can freely flow across minds and feed on their total combined brainpower.
 They evolve, mutate, mesh, integrate and compound into the big, complex ideas that submitted planet Earth to human culture and technology in what is known as the Anthropocene: the age of humans.